Johnathonanon/padraig-deignan/README.md

   - This will allow users to navigate between the pages on the website without needing to use the "back" button for a more user friendly experience.

+  - The current page appears with a line underneath, allowing the user to quickly and easily understand what page they are currently viewing.

+  - The nav bar is coded to become a hamburger icon with a dropdown menu at < 600px screen width, which again makes for a friendlier user experience.

-- **Social Media Icons **
+- **Social Media Icons**

   - Responsive social media icons for the purpose of the user to connect with the Author/Historian in order to get in touch, or learn more about Padraig Deignan.
+These contain links to the home pages of the included sites for those social media sites Padraig is not currently a member of.

 - **The Landing Page Banner**

-  - This introduces the user to what the website is.
+  - This introduces the user to what the website is about.
 This is a simple visual representation that the website is about Padraig Deignan and who he is (Author and Historian).

 - **About**

-  - The about section will allow the user to read a short section about the upbringing of Padraig Deignan, and how he became who is today.
+  - The about section will allow the user to read a short section about the background of Padraig Deignan, and how he became who is today.
 This section will allow the user to get a more in-depth perception of who Padraig Deignan is as an Author/Historian.
+It will allow the user to develop a connection with the subject of the site.

 - **Books**